Getting Started With A New Apple Mac Computer

 - Windows - Learn how to move, scroll, shrink (minimise), re-size, expand (maximise) and close a window.
 Basic skills, but needed skills.

-- E-mail - Learn how to send, recieve, reply to, forward and delete e-mail messages and how to attach files to e-mails.
+- E-mail - Learn how to send, receive, reply to, forward and delete e-mail messages and how to attach files to e-mails.

-- Security - Learn how to protect your apple mac from attack.
+- Security - Learn how to protect MacOS from attack.

-hardware to your apple mac, file share with Windows 10 and more.
+connect other hardware to your Apple computer, file share with Windows 10 and more.

-- Install and Remove Software - Learn how to install and uninstall software and clean-up your apple mac of unwanted softwares/apps.
+- Install and Remove Software - Learn how to install and uninstall software and clean-up MacOS of unwanted softwares/apps.

 - System Preferences - Learn how to change computer settings.